jhaski/spree_recurring/README.md

 any price modifications due to variants amounts.

 A subscription is attached to:

  * The user who owns the subscription.
  * The original order that was used to create the subscription.
  * The variant that the subscription is based on.
  * A list of additional orders that correspond to the weekly, monthly, daily recurring bills that are paid.
  * A credit card token stored by a given gateway.
  * A list of expiry notices that are sent to the user when their credit card is about to expire.

 A subscription also contains the next and previous payment dates, as well as a state machine for 'active', 'past\_due', 'cancelled' states, allowing post-active and post-cancelled states.

 NOTE: Subscriptions are considered /prepaid/.
 The first checkout is considered the first bill.
-Eventually it would be nice to have postpaid recurring billing and a 'setup fee' attached to the product.
+Eventually it would be nice to have postpaid recurring billing and an optional setup fee attached to the product.

 Products contain a 'subscribable' option and a billing interval option of 'every week, every day, every month'.